 The decisions pathologists make at the microscope can profoundly affect patients’ lives.
 I deeply appreciate that I am not just looking at a specimen but rather a part of a whole person depending on me for medical help.
 Before making a diagnosis, I review the patient’s chart to understand their clinical situation and why they had surgery or a biopsy.
-I freely communicate with their care team, if needed, and I assure my understanding of the consequences of my diagnosis.
+If needed, I communicate with the care team and I assure that I understand of the consequences of my diagnosis.
 Sometimes a second, third, or even fourth opinion from other pathologists is needed for tough cases.
-This approach is part of the collaborative culture at Hospital Pathology Associates and our partner practices to provide the best patient care.
+This approach is part of the collaborative culture at Hospital Pathology Associates and our partner practices.

 - Carleton College, B.A.
 Chemistry, 1984

 - University of Minnesota, AP/CP and Cytopathology